readthedocs/ethicalads.io/content/pages/vs-carbon-ads.md

 ## **Privacy**: We never set a cookie on your site, or load third-party scripts.

-When users go to your website, they are assuming they will only be sending data to you.
-Some users consider it a breach of trust if you were to share that data with other third parties, and it might be a breach of a privacy law to do this without user consent.
+When running a web site, if you integrate with an ad network, you expect to send data to that network.
+When using a provider like Carbon Ads, you are also sending data to third-parties that you didn't even know about.
+EthicalAds will never load javascript from other providers on your pages.

 Carbon Ads reserves the right to set cookies on your browser session, as well as load scripts or resources hosted by third parties into a publishers web page.
 You can see a screenshot of Carbon Ads loading a Google tracking pixel here: